idatta21/idatta21.github.io/_posts/2021-8-17-My-First-blog.md

 ·         Interpersonal skills: Communicate across a diverse audience across all levels of an organization.

-Statistician

-Data Scientist

-Data is given (i.e. test files)

-Need to get data (i.e. database)

-Focus on modeling

-Focus on results

-Bring data to model

-Bring model to

-Further away from production system

-Embedded in production system

 Both statisticians and data scientists work closely with data.
 For typical traditional statisticians, the data set is usually well-formatted text files with numbers (i.e., numerical variables) and labels (i.e., categorical variables).
 The data’s size is typically small enough to be loaded in a PC’s memory or be saved in a PC’s hard disk.
 Comparing to statisticians, data scientists need to deal with more varieties of data:

 well-formatted data stored in a database system with a size much larger than a PC’s memory or hard disk.